peerreynders/astro-wc-ssr-demo/README.md

 6. Existing disconnected components will dispose of themselves while new components connect to the client application to receive further updates later.
 7. After completing, the UI is ready for the next UI Event (and the application is ready to accept a server side event that will change the UI).

-This also suggests a strong coupling between route management and the client side application (This is why [Michel Weststrate](https://github.com/mweststrate) replaced React Router with [manual routing](https://github.com/mweststrate/react-mobx-shop/blob/react-amsterdam-2017/src/stores/ViewStore.js) in his [React + MobX Bookshop](https://github.com/mweststrate/react-mobx-shop) demo ([presentation](https://youtu.be/3J9EJrvqOiM), [article](https://michel.codes/blogs/ui-as-an-afterthought))).
+This also suggests a strong coupling between route management and the client side application (this is why [Michel Weststrate](https://github.com/mweststrate) replaced React Router with [manual routing](https://github.com/mweststrate/react-mobx-shop/blob/react-amsterdam-2017/src/stores/ViewStore.js) in his [2017 React + MobX Bookshop](https://github.com/mweststrate/react-mobx-shop) demo ([presentation](https://youtu.be/3J9EJrvqOiM), [article](https://michel.codes/blogs/ui-as-an-afterthought))).
 However a strict separation of the client application from the [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) is desirable from the [microtesting](https://youtu.be/H3LOyuqhaJA) perspective (hence the separation of `app/browser.js` from `app/index.js`).

 This demo doesn't really use much of the Web Component API.
 In fact it doesn't even need that API.
 The [`qsa-observer` variant](qsa-observer/README.md) (increasing the minified bundle by 1.5 kB) implements exactly the same demo without Web Components; [`qsa-observer`](https://github.com/WebReflection/qsa-observer) itself is based on [`Mutation Observer`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).